michaelpaulkorthals/pyenv-virtualenv-windows/src/pyenv-virtualenv-windows/docs/README.md

 ### Markdown (.MD) Editor

-In this project, I used PyCharm to edit the project documentation main page ('README.md').
+In this project, I used PyCharm to edit the project documentation supporting documents (e.g.: 'README.md', 'PYPI_README.md).

 It deprecated and replaced the formerly used tool 'Ghostwriter' completely.